Losing Indonesian candidates ask court to disqualify president-elect - ExBulletin

 Challenges to election results are common in Indonesia and the court is expected to issue its ruling on April 22.

-Anies' team urged the court to disqualify Prabowo from the poll, as a beneficiary of unfair practices, asking it to order Jokowi to remain neutral in any new elections and not use the apparatus or budget of the State to help a candidate.
+Anies' team urged the court to disqualify Prabowo from the poll as a beneficiary of unfair practices, asking it to order Jokowi to remain neutral in any new elections and not use state apparatus or the budget to help a candidate.

 Jokowi's conflicts of interest violated a constitutional provision relating to fair and just elections, as well as the Corruption in State Governance Law, his legal team said.